Brown Sugar Cinnamon Streusel Muffins Recipe

 The baking soda and baking powder give this muffin the perfect lift and lightness.
 Make sure to use accurate measurements of both to get the perfect texture.

-If there are any left, you can store in an airtight container for 3-5 days at room temperature or in the fridge for up to 7 days.
+If there are any left, you can store in an airtight container for about 3 days at room temperature or in the fridge for up to 7 days.

 Cinnamon Streusel Muffins with Brown Sugar